Have you ever wondered about the types of herons in Alabama? Alabama is home to some amazing wildlife, including many species of birds.

 It is a small heron found in shallow wetlands and marshes throughout the southeastern United States, including Alabama.

-This species is the smallest of all North American herons and typically measures about 12-20 inches long with a slender, long bill that measures about 2.5 inches in length.
+This species is the smallest of all North American herons.
+It typically measures about 12-20 inches long and has a slender, long bill that measures about 2.5 inches in length.

 Their plumage is mostly grayish-brown above and cream or pale yellow below, separated by an area of dark feathers at the chest–a feature known as a “breast-band.”